LIVE IN LOVE

 That got hardened up and coloured and inserted.

-So now, when you clean your teeth, please acknowledge your belief
+So now, when you clean your teeth, please acknowledge your

 In the labour in your brush that's been exerted.